Mixed Reality Tele-Ultrasound over 750 km: A Feasibility Study: Results

-A summary of the NASA TLX results is shown in \cref{fig:nasatlx}.
-Four extreme outlier scores on individual criteria were removed as they contradicted the scores given in other categories and were likely a result of human error during survey completion.
 Overall, the NASA TLX and system usability scale results showed low workload and high usability.
-The mental demand, effort, and frustration subscales had mean ratings of 23.3, 18.9 and 16.5 respectively out of 100, where a higher score indicated higher workload.
+The mental demand, effort, and frustration subscales had mean ratings of 23.3, 18.9 and 16.5 respectively out of 100, where a lower score indicated lower workload (Fig. \ref{fig:nasatlx}).
 The performance subscale had a mean rating of 37.0, where a lower score indicated better performance.

-The follower usability questions and mean scores are shown in \cref{tab:usability}.
-The overall scores were all positive.
+The follower usability questions and mean scores are shown in Table~\ref{tab:usability}.
 All 10 followers agreed or strongly agreed the system was easy to use.
-All 10 followers also agreed or strongly agreed that most people would learn to use the system very quickly.
-In the usability questionnaire completed by the sonographers, both indicated the expert side of the system was easy to use and the control of the US transducer using the haptic device was intuitive.
-The mean completion time to acquire all target images and measurements was 645±116 seconds, excluding the first scan which was an outlier and took twice as long to complete due to technical issues.
+All 10 followers also agreed or strongly agreed most people would learn to use the system very quickly.
+In the questionnaire completed by the sonographers, both indicated the expert side of the system was easy to use and the control of the US transducer using the haptic device was intuitive.
+The mean completion time to acquire all target images and measurements was 645±116 seconds.
+The sonographer questionnaire results can be found in the appendix (section \ref{appendix:expque}).

 After completion of the scans, the followers were also asked to provide verbal feedback on their experiences.
-This provided additional insights into the human computer interaction aspects of this system not captured by the questionnaires.
+This offered additional insights into the human computer interaction aspects of this system not captured by the questionnaires.
 Many followers indicated it was easiest to follow the virtual transducer by looking at the transducer body itself rather than the markers on top.
 It was also often mentioned that the geometry and size of the transducer's force sensor shell made it difficult to grasp and rotate the transducer comfortably.
+All of the followers indicated a sense of trust towards the system and enthusiasm to use it again, suggesting there would likely be high acceptance of this technology; however, further investigation is required to validate this.